Kung hei fat choi! Looking for what to do in Hong Kong over the holidays?

 Read more: Your Ultimate Chinese New Year Dining Guide

-One of HK’s most beloved CNY events is back to ring in the Year of the Dog!
-The Cathay Pacific International Chinese New Year Parade is an extravaganza of music and colours, with a festive feeling in the air all around you!
-Float after float, each one is more lavish than the last.
+One of HK’s most beloved CNY events is back to ring in the Year of the Pig!
+An extravaganza of music and colours, with a festive feeling in the air all around you, the parade features float after float, each one is more lavish than the last.
 Be wowed by live performing artists who don’t seem to spare an ounce of their talent, and watch the TST Harbourfront turn into a giant street party.
 You can either book a grandstand seat, cram along the parade route (the best vantage points are along Canton Road outside Harbour City, Haiphong Road or the junction of Nathan and Peking Roads outside Chungking Mansions) or watch from home – the entire event is broadcast on TVB Jade.

-How much: Free viewing along the parade route; $480/$450/$300 at the Hong Kong Cultural Centre Piazza; $300 per person for spectator seats on Nathan Road.
+How much: Free viewing along the streets (parade route); $300/$450/$480 at the Hong Kong Cultural Centre Piazza; $300 per person for spectator seats on Nathan Road.
 Tickets can be purchased at Hong Kong Tourism Board Visitor Centre by the TST Star Ferry Pier.

 The CNY fireworks are a magnificent display of beautiful colours bursting in the sky.
 Let’s just hope the sky cooperates so we can truly enjoy the grand spectacle!
 The world-class show takes place in Victoria Harbour each Lunar New Year.
 Enjoy the show from a high vantage point, or cosy up on the sofa with the family and watch it on your telly while munching away on some traditional CNY grub.

 Where: Victoria Harbour between Central and Tsim Sha Tsui

 Read more: Top Spots to View Fireworks in Hong Kong